vpenemetsa/sailthru-android/README.md

     }

 ####For Eclipse,

-Add the Sailthru SDK jar to the <code>libs/</code> folder in your project root and refresh you project.
+  - Add the Sailthru SDK jar to the <code>libs/</code> folder in your project root and refresh you project.
+  - Copy the library project at <android-sdk>/extras/google/google_play_services/libproject/google-play-services_lib/ to the location where you maintain your Android app projects.
+  - Import the library project into your Eclipse workspace.
+Click File > Import, select Android > Existing Android Code into Workspace, and browse to the copy of the library project to import it.
+  - In your app project, reference Google Play services library project.

 ###Gradle
     dependencies {